 and never see the grave.

-11 Their graves* are their homes for ever,
+10 Their graves shall be their homes for ever,

-the end of those* who are pleased with their lot.
+and the end of those who delight in their own words.

 12 Indeed, the word of God is living and active, sharper than any two-edged sword, piercing until it divides soul from spirit, joints from marrow; it is able to judge the thoughts and intentions of the heart.
 13And before him no creature is hidden, but all are naked and laid bare to the eyes of the one to whom we must render an account.